SFDO-Tooling/CumulusCI/docs/robot_locators.rst

 * ``css:div.slds-spinner`` defines an object by its css path

 .. tip::
-   The full list of supported locator strategies can be found in the section titled `Explicit locator strategy
+  You can find the full list of supported locator strategies in the section titled `Explicit locator strategy
    <https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html#Explicit%20locator%20strategy>`_
    in the SeleniumLibrary documentation.

-In this section, we’ll show how to easily create a project-specific locator strategy by storing locators in a dictionary and then associating them with a custom prefix.
+In this section, we’ll show how to create a project-specific locator strategy by storing locators in a dictionary and then associating them with a custom prefix.